Rob8s7H/CTF-Challenges/Network/Sharked-p2/README.md

  * **(Optional) Tools Required / Used:** Wireshark
  ## Steps
  Open the sharked2.pcap and locate the HTTP traffic with HTML Form URL Encoded and click the arrow beside it.
- From here you should see the Form item for the passed used which ends up being our flag.
+ From here you should see the Form item for the passwd used which ends up being our flag.